Self-Supervised Attention Learning for Depth and Ego-motion Estimation: CONCLUSIONS

 \section{CONCLUSIONS}

 We have presented two extensions of the baseline architecture for the depth and pose estimation tasks, all aimed to improve the performance in the self-supervised setting.
 Adding backward-forward consistency loss to the training process allowed to boost the performance.
-Our method follows one of the current trend forcing the learned models to respect the geometric principles but adding penalties for any consistency violation.
+Our method follows one of the current trends forcing the learned models to respect the geometric principles but adding penalties for any consistency violation.
 This idea opens a possibility to explore and impose more geometric constraints on the learned models, this might further improve the accuracy.

-We shown the effectiveness of attention gates integrated in the depth module of DEM estimation.
+We have shown the effectiveness of attention gates integrated in the depth module of DEM estimation.
 It demonstrates that the attention principle can be expanded to the navigation tasks.
 The attention gates help identify corrupted image regions where the static world assumption is violated.
-In addition, the attention model can be explored as masking coefficients in multiple different ways, it represents a strong alternative to the explainability network in the baseline architecture.
+Besides, the attention model can be explored as masking coefficients in multiple different ways, it represents a strong alternative to the explainability network in the baseline architecture.